kaydelarose/trivio-application/README.md

 # Trivio Quiz Application

 Trivio is a fun and interactive quiz application where users can test their knowledge on various topics.
 The app features a dynamic interface with pixel art styling, multiple-choice questions, and a scoring system to track your performance.
-Built using Java, Thymeleaf, Spring Boot, JavaScript, and HTML/CSS, Trivio provides a smooth user experience with real-time quiz progression and a responsive design across all devices.
+Trivio provides a smooth user experience with real-time quiz progression and a responsive design across all devices.

+## Tech Stack:
+- **Backend**: Java, Spring Boot, MySQL
+- **Frontend**: Thymeleaf, JavaScript, HTML, CSS
+- **Database**: MySQL
+- **Tools**: Maven, MySQL Workbench, Postman

 ## Features